Franklin Park, Illinois: Transportation

 Franklin Park has three Metra stations: Belmont Avenue on Metra's North Central Service, which provides daily rail service between Antioch, Illinois and Chicago, Illinois (at Union Station); Franklin Park on Rose Street, and Mannheim on the Milwaukee District West Line which connects Chicago to Elgin, Illinois.

 Franklin Park is in the close proximity of O'Hare International Airport; airplanes can be seen taking off and descending over the village.
 The village is served by three railroads: Canadian Pacific Kansas City Limited (formerly Milwaukee Road and Canadian Pacific), Canadian National Railway (formerly Wisconsin Central and Soo Line), and the Indiana Harbor Belt Railroad.

 Pace provides bus service on multiple routes connecting Franklin Park to destinations across the region.

-Businesses
+Economy

 Grand Stand Pizza on Grand Ave.